-Council Regulation No. XXX/2023 ("11th sanctions package") has extended the prohibition to transit via Russian territory to goods and technology which might contribute to Russia's military and technological enhancement, or the development of the defence and security sector, as well as to goods and technologies suited for use in aviation or the space industry, jet fuel and fuel additives exported from the Union, see Question 3.
+Council Regulation No. 1214/2023 ("11th sanctions package") has extended the prohibition to transit via Russian territory to goods and technology which might contribute to Russia's military and technological enhancement, or the development of the defence and security sector, as well as to goods and technologies suited for use in aviation or the space industry, jet fuel and fuel additives exported from the Union.